peccu/lp-php-miniseries/README.md

 	http://www.example.com/littleprinter-pub/edition/?delivery_count=0&delivery_time=2013-07-22T12%3A00%3A00%2B00%3A00

 It's a bit of a mouthful but buried in there is the date, in this case, `2013-07-22`.
 You can add that extra part to your own URL, and change the year-month-day to be a day of the week on which there should be a delivery.
-Don't worry if you get it wrong; the worst that will happen is you see no edition when there should be one, or vice versa.
+Don't worry if you get it wrong; the worst that will happen is you (personally, right now) see no edition when there should be one, or vice versa.

 ###################################################################################